diptavo/diptavo.github.io/pages/teaching.md

     </a>
   </td>
   <td class="right">
+ <b> Proteomics </b>
-  Understanding the genetic regulation of proteins levels can produce novel therapeutic targets for many traits and diseases.
-I have been involved in large-scale study of genetic regulation  of plasma proteins. <a href="publpics/scca.html"> <b>Read more</b></a>.
+Understanding the genetic regulation of proteins levels can produce novel therapeutic targets
+<br> for many traits and diseases.
+I have been involved in large-scale study of genetic regulation
+<br> of plasma proteins. <a href="publpics/scca.html"> <b>Read more</b></a>.
   </td>
  </tr>
  <tr>